exercism/typescript/exercises/hello-world/README.md

 it is doing.

 Open up the test file, hello-world.test.ts.
-There are three tests inside:
+There is a single test inside:

 ```typescript
   it('says hello world with no name', () => {